dalitun/applications/blueprint-coreos-drone/README-EN.md

  ~~~

-Once this is done you can connect via a web browser on the postfixamdin interface from this url http://flottingIp.
+You can connect via a web browser on Drone application interface from this url http://flottingIp.

 ![page1](./img/drone1.png)